 They often find themselves excluded from school, stigmatised, isolated and misunderstood through no fault of their own.

-But at Harmeny they get the chance to find their best selves again.
+At Harmeny, children and young people get the chance to find their best selves again.
 Nurtured and educated by an amazing, passionately motivated team of teachers, carers and support staff they find themselves part of a community committed to their wellbeing and future.

 Stimulating the children’s creativity and using the outdoors are really important ways we help our children grow in confidence.
 In the amazing wooded grounds that surround our school, as well as the Pentland hills on our doorstep, they develop skills, resilience and ways of making positive relationships.
 These are skills that will serve them for a lifetime.